telerik/ajax-docs/controls/pagelayout/creating-responsive-design/viewport-breakpoints.md

 The notion of **viewport breakpoints** is not just within the media queries, but is used throughout the control.
 All responsive properties have a suffix that's actually the media query it applies for: **SpanXS** means the span for extra small resolutions; **HiddenLG** means hidden on large resolutions and so on.

-The following table describes the resolutions and the corresponding viewport breakpoints.
+The following table describes the resolutions and the corresponding viewport breakpoints (note that they are generalized and approximage).

 | Resolution | Screen size | Device type |